kanaverse/kana/README.md

   There's no need to maintain a server or cloud compute instance - let the user's machine take care of it.
   It also naturally scales to any number of users as they're automatically providing the compute.
 - By removing network latency, we can achieve a smooth interactive experience.
-  This ranges from steps such as animated dimensionality reductions to user-driven marker detection.
+  This ranges from steps such as animated dimensionality reductions to user-driven marker detection and celltype annotation.

 ![Overview and Analysis pbmc 68k dataset](assets/pbmc_68k.gif)